India tour & travel

 Located at the western part of the Rajasthan state this small town was once popular as a trade route and lost its position once the trade was shifted to sea route.
 But Jaisalmer remained as a famous tourist destination of India for its unique town style, culture, forts and most important is for its Thar Desert.

-As this town is very close to Indian border so one can find the presence of Indian Army personals and their vehicles inside the town.
-There is a Air force base near the Jaisalmer so you will find fighter plans taking up and landing here.
+As this town is very close to Indian border so one can find the presence of Indian Army personnel and their vehicles inside the town.
+There is a Air force base near the Jaisalmer so you will find fighter planes taking up and landing here.
 Hanuman chowk is the important town center of Jaisalmer.

 Gadisagar Lake